You can only import a second-hand vehicle into South Africa if you have been granted a permit to do so.

-Before you import a used vehicle, goods vehicle or trailer you must first obtain a letter of authority from the South African Bureau of Standards (SABS).
+- Before you import a used vehicle, goods vehicle or trailer you must first obtain a letter of authority from the National Regulator for Compulsory Specifications (NRCS).

-- Complete the Application for importation of a second hand or used vehicle form (IE462)
+- Complete the Application for import of second hand or used passenger vehicle (IE462)

 - If you are a South African citizen, submit the following documents:

 - letter from employer confirming permanent employment abroad and reflecting period of employment (salary advices, payslips, job offers, job contracts, tax returns, work permits, etc. are not considered proof of employment)